A structured global repository of tax obligations and deadlines

 Free

-Because tax knowledge should not be behind a paywall and because tax systems need to be better structured
+Tax knowledge should not be behind a paywall and tax systems need to be better structured.

 Transparent